ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ### String of lights

 A flashing bulb is more exciting than a bulb than never flashes!
-However, what's more exciting is multiple bulbs "talking" to each and changing their states depending on the information recieved.
+However, what is more exciting is multiple bulbs "talking" to each and changing their states depending on the information recieved in the time step the information was received.

-Suppose, we have a string of two light bulbs in a loop that perform a dance like this:
+Suppose, we have a string of two light bulbs in a loop that perform a dance like below:

 ```{image} assets/Ch2/AlternatingLights.gif
 :alt: Whoopsy!